Friendless Child: 1931

 In Chicago, D'Angelo and his partner, Frank Wilson, convince a judge in granting them an arrest warrant for Capone, as they have enough evidence to convict him for tax evasion.

 The war between Nucky and Luciano escalates into Atlantic City, ending with many pedestrians dead.
 Nucky wants to make a bigger push, but Maranzano wants to take a more cautious approach, believing patience will earn them victory in the long run.
-He decides to ignore the approach and has Arquimedes kidnap Siegel.
+Nucky ignores Maranzano’s advice and has Arquimedes kidnap Siegel.
 Nucky talks with Luciano into setting a meeting to release Siegel, but Luciano rejects the meeting.

 In New York City, Willie is visited by Eli, having fled Chicago.
-Eli wants to renconcile, but Willie is not interested.
+Eli wants to reconcile, but Willie is not interested.
 As Eli leaves, he sees Willie kidnapped by Luciano's henchmen.
 Luciano then calls Nucky, warning him that he will kill Willie if anything happens to Siegel.
 They schedule a meeting outside Atlantic City where they will exchange Siegel and Willie.
 However, Luciano retrieves Siegel and refuses to let Willie go unless Nucky hands over his assets.
 Mickey tries to charm Luciano, but a fed up Luciano shoots him in the throat, killing him as well as Arquimedes.
-Nucky then offers every single asset, as well as offering to kill Maranzano within 24 hours for Willie's life.
+Nucky then offers every single one of his assets and promises to kill Maranzano, as both Nucky and Luciano have grown weary of him.
 Luciano accepts his terms.

 The following morning, Eli and two henchmen visit Maranzano at his office and stab him to death.
 With this, Willie is released and he shows up to work with his injuries.
 With Atlantic City under their control, Luciano, Lansky and Torrio decide to appoint Pinky Rabinowitz to be in charge.
 At Old Rumpus, Nucky talks with Joe Harper and gives him money after firing him.
 He then finds a letter for him.
 The letter was written by Gillian, who asks for his help in releasing her from the sanitarium.